andrewchambers/c/README.md

 ## Design choices

-- Be small, fast, useful.
+- Be small, fast.
 - Build real software.
-- Fun cross compiling.
+- Awesome cross compiling.
 - Use fast algorithms, keep compilation speed and code complexity in mind.
-- Die on error.
-Only the first error means anything anyway.
-- Few/No warnings.
-Use a static checker for warnings.
+- You should use a static checker for warnings.

 ## Style Guidelines